maxgfr/package-checker.sh/docs/ci.md

 **Note:** package-checker.sh includes built-in vulnerability feeds (GHSA and OSV) in the `data/` folder.
 You can use these feeds directly in CI without fetching external sources, or use Docker images that include the feeds.

+**Command Reference:** When installed via Homebrew, the command is `package-checker`.
+When using the script directly, it's `./script.sh`.
+This documentation uses `./script.sh` for script examples and `package-checker` for Homebrew examples.

 ## GitHub Actions

 ### Reusable Workflow (Recommended)